mcosovic/JuliaGrid.jl/docs/src/tutorials/dcOptimalPowerFlow.md

 ```math
 \theta_i - \theta_{\mathrm{s}} = 0,\;\;\; i \in \mathcal N_\mathrm{sb},
 ```
 where the set ``\mathcal N_\mathrm{sb}`` contains the index of the slack bus.
-To access the equality constraint from the model, we can utilize the variable:
+To access the equality constraint from the model, we can use the variable:
 ```@repl dcopf
 print(analysis.method.constraint.slack.angle)
 ```